Azure/azureml-examples/tutorials/an-introduction/README.md

+---
+page_type: sample
+languages:
+- python
+- azurecli
+products:
+- azure-machine-learning
+description: Learn the basics of Azure Machine Learning.
+---

 # An introduction

-description: learn the basics of Azure Machine Learning

 This tutorial walks through the day 1 steps for getting started with Azure Machine Learning by running through a "hello world" and then basic PyTorch training on remote compute, introducing the steps to move a workflow to the cloud.